woohoolabs/yin/README.md

 technique, the relationship still has to be loaded from the data source (probably from a database), because we pass it to the relationship object with the `setData()` method.

 This problem can be mitigated by lazy-loading the relationship.
-To do so, you only have to change `setData()` with the `setDataAsCallable()` method:
+To do so, you have to use `setDataAsCallable()` method instead of `setData()`:

 ```php
 public function getRelationships($user): array